77063code/aaliya-gallery/README.md

 STEPS
 1. Create a new html page and based on the user login show all the images the user has already uploaded
+2. Added 2 new fields to the image model - version number of if it's an original piece or not